IO-Aerospace-software-engineering/mcp-server/README.md

 ### Common Issues

-1. **"Kernels directory does not exist"**: Verify the kernels path exists and contains SPICE files
+1. "Kernels directory does not exist": Verify the path passed with `-k` (or `IO_DATA_DIR`) exists and contains SPICE files
-2. **"Failed to load kernel"**: Ensure all required kernel files are present and accessible
+2. "Failed to load kernel": Ensure all required kernel files are present and accessible
-3. **Connection errors**: Check firewall settings and port availability
+3. Connection errors: Check firewall settings and port availability

 ### Log Monitoring
 ```bash